phoenixframework/phoenix/C_routing.md

 Channels are roughly analogous to controllers except that they are capable of bi-directional communication and their connections persist beyond the initial response.
 They are also closely tied to a client - written for JavaScript, iOS or Android.
 For now, we'll focus on defining routes for them and leave a detailed discussion of their capabilities to the Channel Guide.

-Each channel depend on a socket mounted at a given point for it's communication.
-The first thing we need to do to define a route for a channel, then, is to define a socket and specify the path to it's mount point.
+Each channel depend on a socket mounted at a given point for its communication.
+The first thing we need to do to define a route for a channel, then, is to define a socket and specify the path to its mount point.

 Here's what that looks like in our router file.